ronsims2/trusty/documents/Writerside/topics/getting-started-with-trusty.md

 ## Setup

 When you first set up tRusty, it will create a `.trusty` directory in your home folder.
-This is where configurations and your data are stored.
+This is where configuration files and your data are stored.

+> You may set the `TRUSTY_HOME` environment variable to specify an alternative location for the `.trusty` directory.
+{style="note"}

-The CLI will also ask you to set a password.
-This is used to encrypt notes.
+During initialization, you will be asked to set a password.
+It is used to encrypt notes.
-The process will generate recovery code 🛟 that you can use set a new password if you forget yours.
+The process will generate a recovery code 🛟 that you can use to set a new password.

-> Save this recovery code in a safe place or else your protected notes will be lost forever!
+> Save this recovery code in a safe place or else your protected notes could be lost forever if you forget your password!
 {style="warning"}

 ## Usage